cockroachdb/docs/v2.0/training/locality-and-replication-zones.md

 By default, CockroachDB tries to balance data evenly across specified "localities".
 At this point, since all three of the initial nodes have the same locality, the data is distributed across the 3 nodes.
 This means that for each range, one replica is on each node.

-To check this, open the Admin UI at <a href="http://localhost:8080" data-proofer-ignore>http://localhost:8080</a>, click **View nodes list** at the right, and check the the replica count is the same on all nodes.
+To check this, open the Admin UI at <a href="http://localhost:8080" data-proofer-ignore>http://localhost:8080</a>, view **Node List**, and check the the replica count is the same on all nodes.

 <img src="{{ 'images/v2.0/training-1.png' | relative_url }}" alt="CockroachDB Admin UI" style="border:1px solid #eee;max-width:100%" />